madhusudhanrao-ppm/developer/ai-for-financialservices/introduction/introduction.md

 This lab assumes you have the following:

 * An Oracle account
-* Intermediate developer knowledge of Oracle APEX and Oracle PL/SQL
+* Intermediate development knowledge of Oracle APEX and Oracle PL/SQL
+* Familiarity with AI concepts
+* Familiarity of Cloud concepts
+* Familiarity with Oracle Cloud Infrastructure (OCI)
+* Familiarity with Oracle databases and database terms

 ---